skyplane-project/skyplane/README.md

         * (2) Create a Personal Access Token at https://github.com/settings/tokens/new with "write:packages" permissions
         * (3) Run `echo <PERSONAL_ACCESS_TOKEN> | sudo docker login ghcr.io -u <GITHUB_USERNAME> --password-stdin`
 * AWS:
+	* (1) Install AWS CLI with `sudo apt install awscli`
-	* (1) Configure AWS by running `aws configure` and input the necessary information.
+	* (2) Configure AWS by running `aws configure` and input the necessary information.
 See https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html.
-	* (2) Ensure that you have a sufficient AWS vCPU limit in any regions you intend to use
+	* (3) Ensure that you have a sufficient AWS vCPU limit in any regions you intend to use

 ### Building and deploying the gateway